 The Meaning Behind Different Types of Coughs

-Different Types of Coughs & Related Symptoms
+Different Types of Coughs

 A wet cough usually produces some sort of mucus as you cough.
 You should spit this mucus out, if possible, since swallowing it can lead to a stomachache or vomiting.
 Wet coughs are usually caused by an infection of some sort, such as a cold or the flu, and they are your body’s way of getting rid of the excess mucus that the infection created.
 Asthma can also be a cause of a wet cough, but if you are also experiencing congestion, a runny nose, a sore throat, or a fever, it’s pretty safe to say you simply have a cold or respiratory infection.
+Chronic obstructive pulmonary disease (COPD) typically results in a wet cough as well, and this can occur even when your lungs are not especially irritated.

 Kids get croup more often than adults, and it results in a barking sound during the cough.
 It’s caused by a viral infection and usually brings swelling and inflammation to the windpipe, which is the cause of the distinctive sound of a croup cough.
 Croup is usually accompanied by a raspy voice, trouble breathing, and sometimes a fever.
 Although croup can sound scary, it doesn’t usually require a doctor’s visit, but if you are concerned that your child is struggling to breathe, you should take him or her in to your local NCHS office.
+Generally, the best course of action for croup is sitting in a steamy bathroom and doing other things to help relieve inflammation and open up the airways.

 How to Identify Which Type of Cough